Pet Travel to Europe After Brexit

 Does Brexit affect my Petplan insurance cover?

-The simple answer is no. Petplan will not be changing our Terms and Conditions regarding pet travel when we leave the EU.
+The simple answer is no. Petplan has not changed our Terms and Conditions regarding pet travel after leaving the EU.

 - We aren’t changing our policies or the way we consider claims